This document is aimed at helping newcomers to contribute.

 we urgently need conceptual (non-coding) contributions

-work out a coherent handling concept, in accordance with model and core
+work out a coherent UI handling concept, in accordance with model and core

 we need a concept for key bindings and focus

 we need a concept for integration with control surfaces